Scroll Down

 Stuart Brewery Centrifuge Equipment

 Other projects are a little further into the future.
-Stewart Brewing is investigating the potential of heat pumps for saving water.
-The brewing process, by its very nature, involves a lot of heating water up and then cooling it down, expending large amounts of energy in the process – but with heat pumps, thermal energy from the mash tun and kettle can be captured rather than being lost.
+Stewart Brewing is exploring the potential of heat pumps to conserve water.
+The brewing process, by its very nature, involves heating water and then cooling it down, expending large amounts of energy in the process.
+However, with heat pumps, thermal energy from the mash tun and kettle can be captured rather than being lost.

 Save Energy